Darkvanilla22/SVG-Logo-Maker/README.md

 ## Usage

-After installing the README Generator, you can run it using the following command:
+After installing the SVG-Logo Maker, you can run it using the following command:
 ```bash
 node index.js
 ```